OceanSTARLab/Deep-K-SVD/README.txt

-Codes for the JASA paper "Interpretable Deep Dictionary Learning for Sound Speed Proles with Uncertainties"
+Codes for the JASA paper "Interpretable Deep Dictionary Learning for Sound Speed Profiles with Uncertainties"

 runexample.py:
 Load the trained model and run it on different test SSPs